HathorNetwork/rfcs/text/0000-nft-standard.md

 1. We have N outputs with custom token created value (the value can be any number).
 1. We can have 1 or 0 HTR output with change value.

-Any transaction that has this structure will be identified as a NFT and the explorer/wallet screens will show specific NFT information for them.
+Any transaction that has this structure will be identified as an NFT and the explorer/wallet screens will show specific NFT information for them.

 ## Output script data

-The output script data is the most important piece of a NFT transaction because it represents the data that is being uniquely identified in the blockchain.
+The output script data is the most important piece of an NFT transaction because it represents the data that is being uniquely identified in the blockchain.

 The data can be any string, e.g. '#A123' as a serial number, or 'https://mywebsite.com/', or even 'ipfs://ipfs/<hash>/filename'.